-A California Fishing license is required for anglers, (16+ years of age), to fish all eligible inland waters, (lakes, ponds and reservoirs) of the East Bay Regional Park District. » Fishing Access Permit info.
+A California Fishing License is required for anglers, (16+ years of age), to fish all eligible inland waters, (lakes, ponds and reservoirs) of the East Bay Regional Park District.

-• Boating is allowed at Contra Loma, Del Valle, Lake Chabot, Quarry Lakes, and Shadow Cliffs.
-Please check park webpages for current alerts or closures related to conditions that might affect boating or fishing.
+Boating is allowed at Contra Loma, Del Valle, Lake Chabot, Quarry Lakes, and Shadow Cliffs.
+Please check park webpages and current Alerts & Closures for conditions that might affect boating or fishing.

 District Rules and Regulations regarding Fishing (Section 800.1)